-One thing most bloggers won’t admit to is how they often find inspiration for their posts: in other blogs and tweets.
+Most bloggers won’t admit to how they often find inspiration for their posts in other blogs and tweets.
 Anywho, I found my inspiration for today’s post from this Tweet: “

 - It’s a vicious circle.

-How can we move from firefighter to forest rangers?
+How can we move from firefighters to forest rangers?

-While fire fighters are very visible and have a high-risk, dangerous job, forest rangers a just as important: they keep fires from starting in the first place.
-It’s not as glamorous as fire fighting, but it causes less damage.
+While firefighters are very visible and have a high-risk, dangerous job, forest rangers are just as critical: they keep fires from starting in the first place.
+It’s not as glamorous as firefighting, but it causes less damage.

 - Learn from the past.
 Those project closing meetings and lessons learned documents should not gather dust in the archives.

 - Invest a little time now to save a lot of grief later.
-Not skipping project planning processes may seem time-consuming (especially from the point of view of project stakeholders), but this time will be repaid many times over in the emergencies that will be avoided.
+Not skipping project planning processes may seem time-consuming (especially from the point of view of project stakeholders).
+Still, this time will be repaid often over in the emergencies that will be avoided.

 - Ask for help when you need it.
-The problem with heroes is they sometimes try to do it all on their own…which may make things worse.
-If you’ve got too much on your place, ask for help from your team, other project managers in your organizations, or your project sponsor.
+The problem with heroes is that they sometimes try to do it all on their own, which may worsen things.
+If you’ve got too much in your place, ask for help from your team, other project managers in your organization, or your project sponsor.

 Which would you rather be?
-The firefighting project manager that is always running around and fixing emergencies, or the forest ranger project manager who keeps projects running smoothly?
+The firefighting project manager whois always running around and fixing emergencies, or the forest ranger project manager who keeps projects running smoothly?